-If the goal you give to a web testing company is “go fast and break things” then you should skip this.
+If your goal or the goal you give to a web testing company is “go fast and break things” then you should skip this.

-But, if your goal is to build websites and web apps that delight your clients and propels your company to achieve its goals, then there is something for you to read in this post.
+But, if your goal is to build websites and web apps that delight your clients and that propels your company to achieve its goals, then there is something for you to learn in this post.

 We’re occasionally asked to “just test this for us” and we’re happy to do that.
 After all, we’re a software and web testing company.
 It would be silly not to.